California lawmakers debate universal health care proposal

 Associated Press

 SACRAMENTO, Calif.
-(AP) — California lawmakers on Tuesday will start debating whether to create the nation’s first universal health care system in a key measure of whether the proposal will muster the support it needs to pass this year — and be sent to voters who would decide whether to approve the payment method.
+(AP) — Frustrated with partisan stalemates in Washington, California’s overwhelmingly Democratic Legislature on Tuesday will begin debating whether to create their own universal health care system — a move that will test how far the state’s progressive politicians are willing to go to fulfill their campaign promises.

-The state’s progressives have tried for years to create a government-funded universal health care system to replace the one that relies on private insurance.
+Government-funded health care for everyone has been a staple of California political rhetoric for decades.
+Gov. Gavin Newsom promised to do it when he ran for governor in 2018, and voters elected him in a landslide.

-California voters overwhelmingly rejected a 1994 ballot initiative that would have created a universal health care system.
-Another attempt passed the state Senate in 2017, but it died in the state Assembly with no funding plan attached to it.
+But it’s not been easy to accomplish in the nation’s most populous state, where nearly half of people pay for private health insurance through their jobs.
+In 1994, voters overwhelmingly rejected a ballot initiative that would have created a universal health care system.
+Another attempt passed the state Senate in 2017, but it never got a vote in the state Assembly.

-This year, state Assembly Democrats have filed two bills.
-One would create the universal health care system and set its rules, and the other would lay out how to pay for the coverage with increased taxes for some wealthier people and larger businesses.

-The first bill will be heard by the Assembly Health Committee, headed by Chair Jim Wood, a Democrat who has already said he will vote for it.
-Because the proposal was introduced last year, it must pass the state Assembly by the end of January to have a chance at becoming law this year.

-But it has never come close to passing in Congress.
-State lawmakers in Sanders’ home state of Vermont have tried and failed to implement their own universal health care system.
-And New York’s Legislature has considered a similar plan.

-Supporters in California are adopting a divide-and-conquer strategy this year.
-They hope that separating the idea of a universal health care system from the question of how to pay for it will give them a better chance of getting the bills passed and eventually winning voter approval.

-“We can debate the policy.
-If someone says, ‘How are we going to pay for it?’
-Well, those are two different issues now,” said Assemblyman Ash Kalra, a Democrat and the author of both proposals.
+This year, Democrats in the state Assembly are trying again with a new strategy.
+First, they want to pass a bill that creates a universal health care system and sets its rules.
+Then, they want to ask voters to approve a major tax increase to pay for all of it.

+The plan, which would require voter approval, would raise taxes on businesses and individuals who earn at least $149,509 per year.
+The California Taxpayers Association, which opposes the plan, estimates it would raise taxes by about $163 billion per year.

 “If we can agree on a policy and get that policy passed, then it becomes more real.
 Then you are actually telling the voters what they are voting for.
-That’s really important.”

-Opponents are determined to keep the proposed health care system and its funding method linked during the debate.
+That’s really important,” said Assembly member Ash Kalra, a Democrat from San Jose who is the author of the proposal.

+Questions about how to pay for a universal health care system have doomed previous plans.
+In 2011, Vermont enacted the nation’s first universal health care system in the country.
+But state officials abandoned it three years later because they said they couldn’t afford to pay for it.

+California’s 1994 proposal also relied on a tax on employers and individuals, and it failed after strong opposition from the insurance industry.
+Insurers, doctors and business groups are again lining up to oppose this latest proposal, arguing it would cost too much and limit people’s choices.

 “In the Health Committee, I look forward to a robust discussion on the impacts of socialized medicine in California, including: how much taxes will increase on the middle class,” Assembly Republican Leader Marie Waldron said.